 Yes, if you’ve read the site much you know that I am a preacher of the gospel of sleep headphones.
 Instead of going inside the ear canal, these tiny Bluetooth speakers embedded in a soft fleece band go around your head like a headband.
 These are an absolute essential if your travel includes overnight buses, overnight trains, or hostel dorms.
 Along with a sleep mask, they are the absolute most important items in my travel sleep kit.

-🎧 Various vendors on Amazon sell Bluetooth sleep headphones for under $20 (I use this model).
+🎧 Various vendors at Amazon sell Bluetooth sleep headphones (I use this model).
 This low-cost/high-impact piece of travel gear practically pays for itself in improved sleep and no lost earbuds!

 Sleep-friendly headphones aren’t just easier to sleep in, they totally get rid of that terror at the possibility of losing an earbud in your sleep.
 Trust me, I’ve had to chase down an earbud as it rolled under several rows of seats!
 Since then, I only use my Bluetooth headband when I’m on public transportation trying to doze.

 (if you are meeting someone and want to arrive at your destination looking great, use my tips from my article on how to look great after a long flight and use a cooling gel eye mask in place of a fabric eye mask) and eye mask is essential for sleeping on an overnight train – especially if you don’t have a private sleeper compartment.

 🥽 My recommendation for a travel eye mask is Bucky brand eyemasks, which you can buy here at Amazon.
 (I use this model).
 They’re ultra-lightweight and molded, making them perfect for travel.

 If you are sleeping in the coach section or first class with reclining seats, you’ll find that the train never gets quite as dark as an overnight flight.
 Because of that, an eye mask is even more essential on a sleeper train than it is on an overnight flight.

 water + food & drink